-When The Exorcist opened in 1973, people were fainting and vomiting in the aisles.
-The story of an innocent girl possessed by a demon continues to horrify audiences to this day.
-Terrifying imagery, brilliant acting, an inspired soundtrack, innovative special effects, and an amazing script came together to create this masterpiece of horror.
-As with many beloved horror classics, such as The Shining, The Exorcist conspiracy theories abound (such as the one about the film being cursed).
+When The Exorcist opened in 1973, people were fainting in the theater.
+This story of an innocent girl possessed by a demon continues to horrify audiences to this day, and as is the case with many beloved horror classics, The Exorcist conspiracy theories abound.

-What appears on screen isn't the entire story, however.
-Things were equally as strange and shocking with The Exorcist behind the scenes—just ask the cast.
-From extreme acting techniques to rumors of a curse, these weird facts about The Exorcist will shock and amaze you.
-This list goes to show that to make such an impactful film, extreme measures must be taken.
+It is true that what appears on screen isn't the entire story.
+Things were equally as strange and shocking with The Exorcist behind the scenes.
+From extreme acting techniques to rumors of a curse, these weird facts about The Exorcist are almost as alarming as the film itself.

-Linda Blair was 14 year old when The Exorcist hit theaters in the United States, but that didn't stop religious zealots from threatening her life.
-The threats were so plentiful, Warner Bros hired police bodyguards to live with the Blair family, and follow them everywhere they went, 24 hours a day, seven days a week, for six months after the film premiered.
+Linda Blair was 13 years old when The Exorcist hit theaters in the United States, but that didn't stop critics who believed her performance glorified Satan from threatening her.
+The threats were so plentiful, Warner Bros. hired bodyguards to live with the Blair family for six months after the film premiered.

 These threats continued for years, in part encouraged by sequels, and Linda's parents were forced to hide her with friends in Vermont, New Jersey, and Connecticut.

-In order to achieve the effect of seeing the actors's breath, Friedkin had the set for Regan's bedroom refrigerated.
-Four giant air conditioners were run all night, reaching temperature of -30 or -40 degrees.
+In order to achieve the effect of seeing the actors' breath, Friedkin had the set for Regan's room refrigerated.
+Four giant air conditioners were run all night, reaching temperatures of -30 or -40 degrees.
 The air on set got so cold, when cast and crew members sweat, it froze on their skin.
-At one point it snowed on the set, on account of all the moisture in the air from the cast and crew bodies crammed into the small space.
+At one point it snowed on the set, on account of all the moisture in the air from the cast and crew crammed into the small space.